Efficient Robustness Assessment via Adversarial Spatial-Temporal Focus on Videos: Experiments and Results

 \subsubsection{Patch size for spatial agent}

 The first hyperparameter is the patch size $h$ and $w$ when designing the spatial agent's action.
 A reasonable patch size will lead to less queries and less perturbations.
 The parameter tuning results for patch size is given in Figure \ref{fig:Patch_Size}, where we explore its effects for the fooling rate, query number and perturbations, respectively.
-From the figure, we see that patch size mainly affects the query number but shows slight changes for fooling rate and perturbation magnitude.
-When the patch size is set to 65, the query number reaches the smallest value.
+From the figure, we see that patch size mainly affects the query number but shows slight changes for fooling rate and perturbation magnitude. {Moreover, Figure \ref{fig:Patch_Size} (B) shows the query number is relatively sensitive to the patch size.
+This is reasonable because the pre-defined patch size determines the proportion of selected key regions out of the whole image, thus affects the query number.}\footnote{ {From the last column in Table \ref{ta:ablation_results}, we see that AstFocus attack has smaller variance when performing multiple times.
+For attacking C3D model on HMDB-51, the variance has no changes for FR, and only changes 1\% around the mean for MAP, 4\% around the mean for NQ.
+Therefore, the unsmooth curve is not caused by the significant variance.}} Overall, when the patch size is set to 65, the query number reaches the smallest value.
 Therefore, we set $h=w=65$.